-So it was not a surprise that I decided to visit Berlin again.
+So it was not a surprise that I decided to revisit the capital of Germany.
 But this time, my stay was absent of the charm of Christmas markets, bright lights, and teenagehood of West Berlin.
-Instead, I decided to explore the city on the other side, East Berlin’s hipster-like neighborhoods and abandoned buildings.
+Instead, I decided to explore the city’s darker side, East Berlin’s hipster-like neighborhoods, and abandoned buildings.

-Throughout my three day visit to Berlin, I fashioned a ridiculous outfit, no short of a sweater tied to my side and a ski mask turned beanie. (no lie)
+Throughout my three day visit in Berlin, I fashioned a ridiculous outfit, no short of a sweater tied to my side and a ski mask turned beanie. (no lie)

 My friend and I decided to couchsurf with a community set along the Spree, a beautiful river that flowed through the city center.

-No surprise here, “Teepee Land” was occupied by a number of travelers, hippies, and artists of all backgrounds.
+No surprise here, “Teepee Land” was occupied by travelers, hippies, and artists of all backgrounds.
 All the teepees were made of recyclables from the city.